nlnwa/veidemannctl/docs/veidemannctl_report_query.md

 ### Synopsis

 Run a database query.
-The query should be a java script string like the ones used by RethinkDb javascript driver.
+The query should be a JavaScript string like the ones used by RethinkDB JavaScript driver.

 ```
-veidemannctl report query [queryString|file] args... [flags]
+veidemannctl report query (QUERY-STRING | FILENAME) [ARGS ...] [flags]
 ```

 ### Options

 ```
-  -f, --filename string   File name to write to
+  -f, --filename string   Filename to write to
   -h, --help              help for query
   -o, --output string     Output format (json|yaml|template|template-file) (default "json")
   -p, --page int32        The page number